syntasso/kratix-docs/docs/main/08-troubleshooting.md

 ```

 1. If the `kratix.io/delete-workflows` finalizer is not being removed, check to
-   see if the delete workflow is failing and fix any issues preventing it from
+   see if the delete Workflow is failing and fix any issues preventing it from
    completing.

    ```